 However, no matter what your end goal is, it’s important to follow your dreams and always have that end goal in your mind to motivate and force yourself to stay on the right path.

-10 Examples of jobs that allow you to become a digital nomad
+Examples of jobs that you can have as a digital nomad

 These are just 10 quick tips on jobs where you’re able to be location independent.
 I’ve made another big list with 60 ways to make money while traveling, which you can read here.